tarantool/doc/doc/dev_guide/internals/iproto/graceful_shutdown.rst

 That is, the feature is available if the server supports the :ref:`box.shutdown <system-events_box-shutdown>` event and ``IPROTO_WATCH``.
-For more information about it, see :ref:`reference for the event watchers <box-watchers>` and the :ref:`corresponding section <box-protocol-watchers>` of this document.
+For more information about it, see :ref:`reference for the event watchers <box-watchers>` and the :ref:`corresponding page in the Binary Protocol section <box-protocol-watchers>`.

 How the graceful shutdown works
 -------------------------------